Halleys123/EduSphere/Meets/readme.md

 - Samee

 **Description:**
-The purpose of this meeting was to show the design created by Arnav to Samee and gather feedback.
+The purpose of this meeting was to show the design to Samee and gather feedback.

 **Discussion Summary:**
 - Arnav presented the design of the web app to Samee.